Razor.Templating.Core 3.0.0

 Note:

-• Please ensure that the views path is always unique among all the shared template projects.
+• Please ensure that view paths are unique across all shared template projects.

 Sample Applications